zenml-io/zenml/docs/book/guides/low-level-api/chapter-5.md

 # Chapter 5: Materialize artifacts the way you want to consume them.

-At this point, how the data passing between the steps has been mystery to us.
-There is of course a mechanism to serialize and deserialize stuff flowing between steps.
-We can now take control of this mechanism if we required further control.
+At this point, the precise way that data passes between the steps has been a bit of a mystery to us.
+There is, of course, a mechanism to serialize and deserialize stuff flowing between steps.
+We can now take control of this mechanism if we require further control.

 ## Create custom materializer
 Data that flows through steps is stored in `Artifact Stores`.
 The logic that governs the reading and writing of data to and from the `Artifact Stores` lives in the `Materializers`.